Mound Bayou, Mississippi: Cultural references

 Mound Bayou was featured in the 2022 film, Till.
 The supporters of Emmett Till's mother, Mamie, were residents of the town and hosted her when she testified in the trial of her son's killers.
-Mound Bayou was also mentioned in the 2025 film Sinners and is referenced in a piece on the soundtrack album entitled "Mound Bayou / Proper Black Folks".
+Mound Bayou was also mentioned in the 2025 film Sinners and is referenced in a piece on the soundtrack album titled "Mound Bayou / Proper Black Folks".

 Ed Townsend wrote the Marvin Gaye hit song "Let's Get It On" in Mound Bayou.